HMS Leopard (F14): Service

 The ship, first commanded by Commander R.G.
 Gaunt, was to serve in the South Atlantic and South America upon commission, as part of the 7th Frigate Squadron.
 In 1960 she sailed 1,144 miles up the River Amazon to Godajas.
 In 1961, Leopard sailed for the island of Tristan da Cunha after a volcanic eruption.
 Her crew assisted in the relief effort, as well as the recovery of personal belongings left behind by the island's inhabitants.

 In 1963, Leopard suffered serious damage when she collided with the South African minesweeper Pietermaritzburg during exercises off Cape Point.
 One man was killed, and Leopard put into Simonstown for temporary repairs before returning to Portsmouth for more permanent repairs.
 In February 1966 she commissioned for the fourth time and in August 1966 sailed for the Far East where she spent a busy year of exercises.
 During the period 1967 to 1968 she was commanded by N R D King who later achieved flag rank.
 In 1968, she was diverted to Bermuda in response to civil unrest.
 In the same year she took part in Portsmouth 'Navy Days' and completed her fourth commission in that year.

 During Britain's fishing dispute with Iceland in 1973, Leopard was accused by Iceland of threatening to fire on the patrol ship Ægir.
-The British government denied the claims, accusing the Icelandic ship of trying to cut the trawling wires of the German fishing vessels Teutonia and Dusseldorf, and of firing several shots.
+The British government denied the claims, accusing the Icelandic ship of trying to cut the trawling wires of the German fishing vessels Teutonia and Düsseldorf, and of firing several shots.
 The government further stated that Leopard had only warned the Ægir that she would fire back if more shots were fired.
 Leopard provided further support for British trawlers during another fishing dispute with Iceland in 1975, spending a single week on patrol.

 She was scrapped at Dartford in 1977.